-A. Class C, D and E crimes committed on Houlton Band Jurisdiction Land by an adult member of any federally recognized Indian tribe, nation, band or other group against a person who is not a member of any federally recognized Indian tribe, nation, band or other group or against the property of a person who is not a member of any federally recognized Indian tribe, nation, band or other group; and
+B. Class C, D and E crimes defined in provisions of the Maine Revised Statutes outside of Titles 15, 17, 17-A, 19-A and 29-A committed on Houlton Band Jurisdiction Land by an adult member of any federally recognized Indian tribe, nation, band or other group that are not committed against a person or the property of a person.